Kanan Devi: Biography

 From silent film roles as a child artist, Kanan made the successful transition into talkie films and was noticed with Jorebarat (1931), Manomoyee Girls School, Khooni Kaun and Maa (1934).

 Her films with Jyotish Bannerjee included Joydev (1926), Rishir Prem (1931), Jorebarat (1931), Vishnumaya (1932), Kantahaar (1935) and Manomoyee Girls School (1935).
 Her films with Prafulla Ghosh were Sree Gouranga (1933), Char Darvesh (1933), Maa (1934) and Hari Bhakti.
-Others with Radha Film Company were Kanthahar (1935), Krishna Sudama (1936), Bishabriksha (1936) and Char Darvesh (1933).
+Others with Radha Film Company were Kanthahar (1935), Krishna Sudama (1936), Bishabriksha (1936 film) and Char Darvesh (1933).

 New Theatres's P.C.
 Barua wanted her to play the lead in his Devdas (1935), but, due to contractual reasons with Radha, she could not act in the film, a factor she regretted all her life.

 The films of New Theatres, owned by Biren Sircar, established her as a superhit singer and her films ran to packed audiences.
 She had to travel under constant protection, given her huge fan following.
 During her years with New Theatres, Calcutta from 1937, she played the lead in Barua's Mukti (1937), which was perhaps her finest performance, making her the studio's top star.
 Apart from Mukti, she did Vidyapati, Saathi (1938), Street Singer (1938), Sapera (1939), Jawani Ki Reet (1939), Parajay (1939), Abhinetri (1940), Lagan (1941), Parichay (1941) and Jawab (1942).
 She became known as Kanan Devi from this point.

 She came in contact with the music maestro Rai Chand Boral, who not only coached and familiarized her in the Hindi accent, but experimented with many classical Western and Indian forms in his music.
 She received her initial musical training under Alla Rakha.
 She was employed as a singer at the Megaphone Gramaphone Company, receiving further training under Bhishmadev Chatterjee.
 She later learnt Rabindra Sangeet under Anadi Dastidar.
 Kanan remained the top star of New Theatres until she resigned her contract in 1941 and began to freelance in Bengali and Hindi films.

 She worked with the biggest names in Indian cinema with K. L. Saigal, Pankaj Mullick, Pramathesh Ch Barua (P.C.
 Barua, maker of film Devdas), Pahari Sanyal, Chabi Biswas, Trilok Kapoor and Ashok Kumar.

 M.P.
 Productions's Jawaab was perhaps her biggest hit.
 Her song Duniya Yeh Duniya, Hai Toofan Mail was well received.
 She repeated the same feat in Hospital (1943), Banphool (1945) and Rajlakshmi (1946).
 Kanan Devi's last Hindi film was Chandrashekhar (1948), with Ashok Kumar.

 Kanan turned producer with Shrimati Pictures in 1949 and later launched the Sabyasachi Collective with the film Ananya (1949).
 Her own productions were mainly based on the stories of Sharat Chandra Chattopadhyay.